-- Be transparent with your consumers and clearly guide them to check the status of their personal data.
+- Be transparent with your consumers and guide them to check the status of their data.
 Direct them to more documentation that details the breach and the company’s in-depth response.

-- To regain trust in your company, the customers need specifics about the strides you are making to update the present security infrastructure.
-Clearly define them steps you are taking for internal accountability while collaborating with the external experts to drive actionable change.
+- To regain trust in your company, the customers need specifics about the efforts you are making to update the present security infrastructure.
+Clearly define the steps you are taking for internal accountability while collaborating with the external experts to drive actionable change.

 - Offer to pay for an identity protection plan to reduce the fallout for each customer.

-- Be generous and extend gratitude to the loyal customers at the end of the email.
-Offer them discount on their next purchase or monthly service.
+- Be generous and extend gratitude to loyal customers at the end of the email.
+Offer them a discount on their next purchase or monthly service.